Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I also live in Phoenix where the pigeons are all over and I've seen a lot of things work, but key I think is their nesting places should be wired off

 If you want a quick way to deal with the problem of nesting pigeons, salt will deter them from landing.
 It burns their feet.
 I personally use rock salt, but you can use any kind you like.
-This works for all birds.
-It is only meant as a temporary fix until a more permanent solution is made.
-Otherwise, you would be laying down salt almost daily due to the elements.

 Plastic owls only work temporarily - you'll need to periodically move it around to keep the effect.